 The Hilton rewards program launched in 1987 as the HHonors Program.
 In early 2017 the company dropped the second “H” from the name to make it less repetitive, and made some changes to how points accumulate for rewards members.

-There are over 85 million members of the Hilton Honors program and, frankly, many of the offerings are pretty similar to other hotel rewards programs.
+There are over 85 million members of the Hilton Honors program and, frankly, many of the offerings are pretty similar to other hotel loyalty programs.

 Members earn points for every eligible dollar spent with Hilton, and get exclusive deals and promotions to earn more points or access complimentary services.